An Efficient Genus Algorithm Based on Graph Rotations: Abstract

 \section{Abstract}

-We study the problem of determining the minimal genus of a given finite connected graph.
-We present an algorithm which, for an arbitrary graph $G$ with $n$ vertices, determines the orientable genus of $G$ in $\mathcal{O}({2^{(n^2+3n)}}/{n^{(n+1)}})$ steps.
-This algorithm avoids the difficulties that many other genus algorithms have with handling bridge placements which is a well-known issue \cite{MYRVOLD2011430}.
-The algorithm has a number of properties that make it useful for practical use: it is simple to implement, it outputs the faces of the optimal embedding, it outputs a proof certificate for verification and it can be used to obtain upper and lower bounds.
+We study the problem of determining the minimal \textit{genus} of a simple finite connected graph.
+We present an algorithm which, for an arbitrary graph $G$ with $n$ vertices and $m$ edges, determines the orientable genus of $G$ in $\mathcal{O}(n(4^m/n)^{n/t})$ steps where $t$ is the \textit{girth} of $G$.
+This algorithm avoids difficulties that many other genus algorithms have with handling bridge placements which is a well-known issue \cite{myrvold2011}.
+Its implementation can be found \href{https://github.com/SanderGi/Genus}{here} under an MIT license.
+The algorithm has a number of useful properties for practical use: it is simple to implement, it outputs the faces of an optimal embedding, and it iteratively narrows both upper and lower bounds.
 We illustrate the algorithm by determining the genus of the $(3,12)$ cage (which is 17); other graphs are also considered.